fwrock/interscsimulator/sim-diasca/doc/training/SimDiasca-training.rst

 (necessary to understand the Erlang compiler settings)

- - the same build system is used for the ``common`` sub-layer, the WOOPER layer, the Sim-Diasca layer; possibly it could/should be used by any simulator based on Sim-Diasca
+ - the same build system is used for the ``myriad`` sub-layer, the WOOPER layer, the Sim-Diasca layer; possibly it could/should be used by any simulator based on Sim-Diasca

  - the build not based on Emakefiles (which are too limited)